The bedside bookstack – September 2025

 1. Have a swim

 It doesn’t matter where.
-If you’re in town and don’t have transport then Newcastle Beach and Nobby’s Beach or breakwater are easy options – take the tram straight there.
+If you’re in town and don’t have transport then Newcastle Beach, Newcastle Baths and Nobby’s Beach or breakwater are easy options – take the tram straight there.
 If you have a car, then get thineself to Merewether Baths or Bar Beach.
 Busy day you say?
 Back-to-back sessions you say?
 An early morning swim at the Baths is one of the greatest ways to start a day.
 That’s all I’m saying.

 2. Do a coastal walk